 from friend to friend

 Poetry and Mourning

 Writing poetry can be a great way to work through the intense emotions that happen when someone dies.
-Losing a sibling can be deeply traumatic, especially if the loss is sudden and unexpected, and writing a poem about a lost sister can help the sibling to process the loss and begin to understand and fully experience his or grief.
+Losing a sibling can be deeply traumatic, especially if the loss is sudden and unexpected.
+Writing a poem about a lost sister can help you process the loss and begin to understand and fully experience your grief.